Church of the Wild: A New and Old Way of Experiencing Spirituality

 Norcross will share information about her organization’s new Church of the Wild, that gathers people in nature to celebrate the mutual indwelling of the Divine and the earth.
 She will discuss how the gathering is attracting both regular church-goers as well as those for whom traditional church is not appealing.

-This lecture is sponsored by the Clarke Forum for Contemporary Issues and the Center for Service, Spirituality and Social Justice with special thanks to the Baltimore-Washington Conference of the United Methodist Church and co-sponsored by the Center for Sustainable Education, the Women’s & Gender Resource Center, among others.
+This lecture is sponsored by the Clarke Forum for Contemporary Issues and the Center for Service, Spirituality and Social Justice with special thanks to the Baltimore-Washington Conference of the United Methodist Church and co-sponsored by Division of Student Life; the College Farm; the Center for Sustainability Education; the Women’s & Gender Resource Center; and the departments of religion and environmental studies.
 It is part of the Clarke Forum’s semester theme, Sustainability.